linneakh/QIIME2_tutorial/qiime2-tools/README.md

 # Qiime tools was created by Linnea Honeker (linneah@arizona.edu) in order to streamline QIIME2 analysis into modules of slurm or bash scripts.
 # They are intended to be run in the following order:

-1. demultiplex.sh
+1. demultiplex.slurm
+	- demultiplexes sequences

-2. denoise-to-tree.sh
+2. denoise-to-tree.slurm
+	- performs dada2 seequence varient identification, aligns rep-seqs, makes phylogenetic tree

-3. taxonomy.sh
+3. taxonomy.slurm
+	- performs taxonomic identification, and exports feature-tables for each phylogenetic level

+4. filter-mito.sh
-4. filter-mito.sh (filteres out mitochondrial reads and unclassified bacteria sp. which are usually garbage)
+	- filteres out mitochondrial reads and unclassified bacteria sp. which are usually garbage

+5. taxonomy-no-mito.sh
-5. taxonomy-no-mito.sh (redo taxonomy without the mitochondrial reads)
+	- redo taxonomy without the mitochondrial reads

+6. diversity.sh
-6. diversity.sh (alpha and beta diversity)
+	- alpha and beta diversity
+	- single input is number to rarefy too

 7. beta-group-significance.sh